blangel/leafy/README.md

 ### Wallet Spending

-To spend bitcoin stored in a Leafy wallet, the user needs access to its Remote Account as well as the data stored on its Phone.
-However, funds can still be accessed if either of the user's Phone or Remote Account is inaccessible (see [Recovery](#recovery) below).
+To spend bitcoin stored in a Leafy wallet, the user needs access to its Remote Account as well as the data stored on its Phone[^1].
 Accessing this data within the mobile application is intuitive and familiar for a user.
 Below is a video demonstrating a spend.
+[^1]: Funds can still be accessed if either of the user's Phone or Remote Account is inaccessible (see [Recovery](#2-recovery))

 <p align="center">
   <img width="400" src="./docs/leafy_spend_demo.gif" alt="Leafy Spend Demo">